-Senior housing is a critical part of our society, however, that does not mean that everyone is capable of running one.
-Despite its crucial role in the life cycle of humanity, senior housing is rarely a profitable business due to its ongoing expensive upkeep.
+Senior housing is a critical part of our society.
+On the other hand, that does not mean that everyone is capable of running one.
+It has a crucial role in the life cycle of humanity.
+However, senior housing is rarely a profitable business due to its ongoing expensive upkeep.

-If you are the building or business owner of senior housing, selling may become a more attractive option in each year of operation.
-Today, there are more resources than ever available for senior homeowners to find a buyer and sell their property for a large sum of money.
-Of course, that sale is going to be taxed, so don’t start celebrating too early.
+Are you the building or business owner of senior housing?
+Selling may become a more attractive option in each year of operation.
+Today, there are more resources than ever available for senior homeowners.
+Mainly these resources help them to find a buyer and sell their property for a large sum of money.
+Of course, that sale is going to be taxable, so don’t start celebrating too early.

 In this quick guide, we will show you how to 1031 exchange senior housing in order to maximize the sale.
-Whether you are an individual taxpayer or an operating business entity, a 1031 exchange can be used to minimize capital gains taxes paid on the sale of senior housing.
+Are you an individual taxpayer or an operating business entity?
+A 1031 exchange is useable to minimize capital gains taxes paid on the sale of senior housing.

 How to Sell A Senior Housing

 Before you can 1031 exchange senior housing, you will first need to sell it.
 Selling your nursing home is likely going to be the most difficult part of the 1031 exchange process.
-While some businesses don’t go a day without someone asking to buy them out, it is very rare that individual investors will approach a senior homeowner in order to acquire the property and business.
-Instead, senior housings are sold through outbound marketing techniques, which usually includes the help of an intermediary or private equity firm.
+Some businesses don’t go a day without someone asking to buy them out.
+It is very rare that individual investors will approach a senior homeowner.
+In order to acquire the property and business, there is a process.
+Senior housings are sellable through outbound marketing techniques.
+This usually includes the help of an intermediary or private equity firm.

 Selling senior housing is typically not a quick process.
 Most senior housings remain on the market for months and sometimes years, depending on the location.
-While some property developers may be able to convert senior housing into a profitable entity, there are also many local restrictions that prevent senior housings from changing forms so as to ensure the health of seniors in the area.
+Some property developers may be able to convert senior housing into a profitable entity.
+There are also many local restrictions that prevent senior housings from changing forms.
+This is to ensure the health of seniors in the area.

 Determining the Value of Senior Housings

-Although the initial selling price is likely to be determined by a third-party intermediary, there are a few things to consider when trying to find the approximate value of a senior housing.
+To determine the initial selling price, it is likely through a third-party intermediary.
+There are a few things to consider when trying to find the approximate value of senior housing.
 In most cases, senior housing change hands while continuing to operate as a business and residence for those living onsite.
-While you can’t put a price on human life, the following should be considered when determining the initial value of senior housing:
+You can’t put a price on human life.
+However, the following are considerations when determining the initial value of senior housing: